Borderland State Park: In popular culture

 The park has been used in a commercial, a documentary, and the film Mermaids.
 Scenes from the Martin Scorsese movie Shutter Island were shot at the stone lodge next to Leach Pond in 2008.
 Ames Mansion interiors were used as a filming location for Ghostbusters in 2015.
-A fictionalized version of the park is featured in the novel Disappearance at Devil's Rock by Paul Tremblay.
+A fictionalized version of the park is featured in the novels Disappearance at Devil's Rock and Survivor Song by Paul Tremblay.
 Interiors, particularly the library, were featured in the 2019 Rian Johnson film Knives Out as the home of mystery writer and murder victim Harlan Thrombey.
 Production designer David Crank stated, “The general rule was that both the inside and outside of the house needed to look like the sort of house that Harlan would describe in one of his mysteries.
 The moment we walked into the mansion we knew right away that it had the personality we needed.”

-Parking

-Borderland charges a $5 day use fee ($20 for out of state visitors) which can be purchased in the main lot.
-Season passes can also be purchased.
-Note that the machines no longer take cash as a form of payment.

-The primary parking lot is located near 259 Massapoag Ave, in North Easton, MA.
-Alternate parking can be found by the intersection of Mansfield St. and Massapoag Ave in Sharon, MA, as well as at various locations on Mountain Street in North Easton, MA.